Deadly force behind the wheel

 “We do not use the PIT maneuver, and the reason is safety,” said Paul Linders, a spokesman for the St. Paul Police Department in Minnesota.
 “If our officers were to PIT a vehicle in a residential area, the vehicle could wind up in a yard, playground or storefront.
 We don’t want to take the chance of injuring an innocent bystander to end a pursuit that way.”

-The New York State Police do not use the tactic “due to the potential danger it poses for the targeted vehicle occupants, the pursuing Troopers, and the motoring public,” according to Beau Duffy, a spokesman for department.
+The New York State Police does not use the tactic “due to the potential danger it poses for the targeted vehicle occupants, the pursuing Troopers, and the motoring public,” according to Beau Duffy, a spokesman for the department.

-Fairfax County Police, one of the first departments to embrace the maneuver, said they have trained many agencies across the country to use it.
+The Fairfax County Police Department, one of the first to embrace the maneuver, said it has trained many agencies across the country to use it.

 “We can do a PIT with minimal damage or no damage besides paint transfer between two vehicles and get the car to stop where we want it to stop,” said 2nd Lt.
 Jay Jackson, who is in charge of the center and track in Chantilly, Va., where Fairfax police conduct pursuit training.

-Note: Editor’s note: The videos in this story contain graphic content.